Southwind Bank

 Natoma, Kansas · FDIC Cert #4735

-Southwind Bank is an FDIC-insured bank (Certificate #4735) with $182M in total assets and $158M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Natoma, Kansas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.87%.
-BankHealthData assigns a composite Health Grade of C (60/100).
+This is the FDIC profile for Southwind Bank, an FDIC-insured bank (Certificate #4735) with $182M in total assets and $158M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Natoma, Kansas, the bank maintains a Tier 1 capital ratio of 9.64% (Well-Capitalized) and a nonperforming loan ratio of 0.87%.
+BankHealthData assigns a composite Health Grade of A (80/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Southwind Bank (FDIC cert 4735) is a community bank — $182M in total assets, $158M in deposits, serving the Natoma, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.64% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.87% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 52.5% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.